‘Thanks, coach’: John Madden returns to cover of his own video game - NewsBreak

 Each cover features the phrase, “Thanks, coach.”

-Madden, a Hall of Fame coach, brought his boisterous personality and signature commentary into homes during Sunday NFL broadcasts spanning across decades and multiple networks.Expert explains sudden gas price spike in several states
+Madden, a Hall of Fame coach, brought his boisterous personality and signature commentary into homes during Sunday NFL broadcasts spanning across decades and multiple networks.Highest and lowest-earning counties in West Virginia

 Electronic Arts, publisher of the bestselling sports franchise, made the announcement on June 1, which typically marks “Madden Day,” a day commemorating the launch of “John Madden Football” on June 1, 1988.